DomenicoTanzarella/Bank_Deposit_Prediction/README.md

 The accuracy for all four tests is similar, with Logistic regression being the best with SVM runner up.

-Notable the amount of time taken by SVM due to conmplex matric calculations part of the training process
+Notable the amount of time taken by SVM due to conmplex matrix based calculations part of the training process